Business continuity policy

 Those involved in responding to the event may have additional support requirements to sustain performance in challenging conditions.

 A return to business-as-usual operations after an incident does not mean that all workforce members have returned to normal physically or emotionally.
-We will continue to provide support mechanisms, including the employee support and counselling service.
+We will continue to provide support mechanisms, including the counselling and wellbeing hub.

 We may also need to support those close to individuals affected by a disruptive event, including families and friends.
 We will: